BinaM23/Side-Projects/README.md

 # Repositiory for Side Projects/Side-Quests
 A collection of side projects I did in various languages.
 ## Current Projects:
-- To Do list in Python
+- To-Do list in Python
-- My artist website in HTML
+- Personal Portfolio website
 - Expense Tracker in Python